 This page defines common video terms and specific nomenclature associated with FC-AV.
 The chart above and text on this page define common video terms used throughout this website.

 FC-AV: The Fibre Channel–Audio Video standard.
 Its official designation of the standard is ANSI INCITS 356-2002.
-The standard defines the FC-AV container system that provides a framework onto which various digital Audio/Video formats can be mapped.
+The standard defines the FC-AV container system, which provides a framework for mapping various digital Audio/Video formats.